benbodhi/clank/README.md

 # Clank

-A Discord bot that monitors new token deployments on Base through both Clanker and Larry contracts, sending notifications to specified Discord channels.
+A Discord bot that monitors new token deployments on Base through both Clanker and Larry contracts, sending notifications to specified Discord channels with role tagging.

 ## Features